Meet our CHC Core Faculty

 Hometown: Girdwood, Alaska

-If you take my class, you will: Have new experiences!
+If you take my class, you will: Develop your creative voice!

 Michael Moffitt